fossasia/eventyay-tickets/_sources/user/events/create.rst.txt

 =================

 After you have created an organizer account, the next step is to create your event.
-An event is the basic object in pretix that everything is organized around.
+An event is the basic object in eventyay that everything is organized around.
 One event corresponds to one ticket shop with all its products, quotas, orders and settings.

 To create an event, you can click the "Create a new event" tile on your dashboard or the button above the list of